veyW/PonomarovaLab/index.md

 {% capture text %}

-We study central metabolic pathways.
-How are they connected?
-What does it mean for organismal physiology?
-To understand the logic behind the metabolic network architecture we use a renowned model organism nematode Caenorhabditis elegans and its bacterial diet.
+We are intrigued by intericate connections of central metabolic pathways.
+Why are they built this way?
+How does their function affect organismal physiology?
+To understand the logic behind the metabolic network architecture we use a renowned model organism nematode _Caenorhabditis elegans_ and its bacterial diet.
 Metabolomics and genetics are our favorite tools.

 {%
   include button.html